 Recently updated information

-The OAR has completed a Post Implementation Review of the airspace within 50 nautical miles of Brisbane West Wellcamp aerodrome, Queensland.
-Stakeholders are requested to provide comment and feedback on the report by Friday 20 January 2017.
-Comments can be provided to firstname.lastname@example.org.
-Feedback will be attributed to the respondent.
+The Office of Airspace Regulation has completed a review of the airspace within 50 nautical miles of Perth, Western Australia.
+Stakeholders are requested to provide feedback on the report to firstname.lastname@example.org by Friday 5 May 2017.
+CASA will consider feedback received to be public information and will attribute feedback.

 The OAR has completed a review of Department of Defence managed airspace in the vicinity of Adelaide, South Australia.
 The report contains stakeholder feedback.